 Frequently Asked Questions

-Are electronics collected by Kane County ever reused or resold?
-Yes, a very small percentage of the items brought to eWorks are selected for refurbishment.
-These include newer laptops, tablets, video game systems and smart phones.
-If deemed repairable, all data will be completely erased (see next question), the repairs made, and the items donated or sold with profits supporting eWorks' non-profit mission.
-We encourage Kane County residents to explore repair options for newer/high-value items themselves before deciding to buy new.
+Are electronics collected at Kane County Recycling Centers ever reused or resold?
+Recent models of high demand devices brought to our Centers may be selected for refurbishment.
+If deemed repairable, all data will be completely erased (see next question), the repairs made, and the items donated or resold with the proceeds supporting eWorks' non-profit mission.
+We encourage Kane County residents to explore repair options for newer/high-value items before deciding to recycle old devices and buy new.
 We can do a lot to address eWaste problems by extending the working life of our gadgets.

 Are there local options outside of the County program for donating ?
 Yes!
-We especially encourage folks to check out options to donate dated but working electronics for reuse.
+Residents are encouraged to check out options to donate dated but working electronics for reuse.

 Goodwill Industries accepts: toys, small power tools, most home electronics (rear projection TVs and monitors not accepted) (all items should be clean and in working condition - otherwise recycle) Habitat for Humanity ReStore accepts: TVs over 40" and less than 10 years old, counter-top microwaves, table and floor lamps, decorative lighting, electric space heaters, modern appliances, light fixtures and ceiling fans, power tools (all items should be clean and in working condition - otherwise recycle; also, it is recommended to check with your local store to confirm item acceptance as their needs can vary).
 Salvation Army accepts: Working electronics, home electrics and appliances.
 Check with your waste hauler and your municipality for special pick-up or drop off days.
 Sometimes these are done at no cost to residents, even for large items like TVs and monitors.
 Best Buy has an electronics recycling program (items do not need to have been purchased at Best Buy; there is a fee for TVs and monitors, and a quantity limit per visit)